IvoOVerhoeven/ATCS_Practical1/README.md

 └── snli_linguistic.py
     └── file for producing interesting analyses, using Spacy's tokenizer and finding misclassified sentences
 ```
+# Pretrained Models
+All pretrained models and the evaluation result files (necessary for Analysis.ipynb) can be found [here](https://drive.google.com/drive/folders/1eyJRuFFR20y1e-6WXGQ-Zz7sqG02K7A5?usp=sharing).
 # Environment
 See 'acts_environment_lisa.yml' for training environment.
 Primary packages used are: